Revlon Avoided Bankruptcy (NYSE:REV)

 Revlon has a huge portfolio of mostly mid to lower level brands sold in a variety of stores-from drug stores to upscale department stores.
 The industry is extremely competitive.
 I am not, however, suggesting that investors consider Revlon as a long-term investment.
 I am only looking at the next 12 to 18 months-nothing more.
 This is solely a Covid-19 trade consideration by those expecting a return to some level of economic normalcy because of the success of various vaccines.

 Revlon was negatively impacted by employees working from home and not having to wear makeup on a daily basis.
 With restaurants and bars closed or highly regulated, there was less dressing up to go.
 Closing of many retail stores hurt in store sales.
-There was, however, strong demand for some at home use products because beauty saloons were closed or hours restricted.
+There was, however, strong demand for some at home use products because beauty salons were closed or hours restricted.
 The third quarter saw color cosmetic revenue dropped 40% to $104.7 million from the year before and fragrances revenue dropped 23% to $141.6 million.
 The remaining areas, such as hair care, collectively dropped only 4% to $230.8 million.

 I do have doubts, however, that employees, especially those who use public transportation, will return to work at the same level as pre-pandemic level.
 Working mostly from home might become a permanent social change that would have a negative impact on Revlon.
 The question is how many across the globe work mostly from home or is more of just a major city issue, such as New York?